bullhorn/dataloader-ui/DEVELOPER.md

 ### Project structure

 ```
 |-- buildResources     - image files used in creating the distributable electron-builder package
 |-- dataloader         - the latest downloaded Data Loader CLI
 |-- dist               - where the Angular App gets built and the Data Loader CLI gets copied to
-|-- main-process   - source files for the electron main process
+|-- mainProcess        - source files for the electron main process
-    |-- main.ts    - the entry point for the main process that kicks off the electron renderer process in a new Browser Window
+    |-- mainProcess.ts - the entry point for the main process that kicks off the electron renderer process in a new Browser Window
 |-- packages           - where the electron app from the dist folder gets packaged into an os-specific installer by electron-builder
 |-- src                - source files for the electron renderer process (the Angular front end)
     |-- main.ts        - the entry point for the renderer process that loads Angular
 |-- userData           - mimics the actual user data of the installed app for use when running electron locally in dev mode
 ```

 ### Where files are located when installed on end user's machine